dhis2/dhis2-docs/src/commonmark/en/content/user/using-the-capture-app.md

     Along the top of the event list are button with the same names as the column headers in the list.

-4. Use the buttons on the top of the list to filter based on a report date or a spesific data element.
+4. Use the buttons on the top of the list to filter based on a report date or a specific data element.

     ![filter event](resources/images/capture_app/filter_event.png)